blanchardmike/FMWC/README.md

 Knowing the Reward table will be referenced frequently, 'symbol' and 'amount' named ranges were given to the Item and Base Pts columns of the Rewards table.

 ![](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Q1_formula.png)

+TRUE in the middle column is referencing the answers table, correct or not.